What’s a Content Marketing Consultant Do? (And How to Hire One)

 5. Finally, of course, there’s the risk that your team might not internalize what they learn.
 Like any student, the success of the teaching depends on how well the student learns.
 If your team doesn’t internalize the processes, knowledge, and advice the consultant gives you, then it’s money wasted.

 I’ve mentioned the cost of a consultant a few times, but how much do they cost?

 It’s difficult to say directly because different consultants at different levels charge different prices.

 - At the low end, a freelance content marketing consultant might cost you $30-$50 per hour, with a minimum of 10 hours per month.
 These consultants come in and give you advice, but they will largely rely on self-teaching.
-They’ll give you resources like eBooks, training documents, blogs to read, and templates to follow.
+They’ll give you resources like eBooks, training documents, social media tips, blogs to read, and templates to follow.
 They might have a list of recommended tools for you to buy access to, which adds to the cost, but that’s not what you’re paying the consultant.

 - A mid-range content marketing consultant might charge double or triple the rates above, something around $100 to $200 per hour for their services.
 These consultants tend to be a bit more hands-on, with direct training, one-on-one meetings with your staff, guidance, and more customized tools and plans.

 - At the high end, you may be looking at agencies rather than individual freelancers.
 Hiring an agency that gives you a highly-trained consultant, or a small team of several consultants, will be correspondingly more expensive.
 You could be paying $300 per hour for access, or $500, or even more.
 Some of the largest firms in the world hire consultants who command seven-figure salaries for a year of consulting.
 The sky – and your budget – is the limit.